This summary of modern physics in one table is written

 The simplicity of the 9 lines and their vast domain of validity are fascinating.

-The 9 lines determine all equations of physics, as the references in the pdf show:
+The 9 lines determine all equations of physics, as the references in the pdf at the top of the page show:

 Lines 1, 2 and 3, together, uniquely determine special and general relativity, cosmology, the Hilbert Lagrangian and Einstein's field equations.
-(This is shown in the publications presented here.)
+(This is shown in a Phys Rev D article and other publications presented here.)
 If you prefer, you can use the black hole mass per length limit c2/4G instead of the maximum force in line 3.

 Line 5, with lines 1 and 4, uniquely implies thermodynamics.
 (This is shown in this publication: Entropy 25 (2023) 1511.)